 Kennel cough is not usually a serious condition, but it can occasionally cause pneumonia.
-In rare cases, kennel cough can even spread to humans.
-To protect yourself and your other household pets, we’ll provide comprehensive advice on how to detect, treat, and prevent kennel cough in cats.
+In rare cases, kennel cough can spread to humans.
+To protect yourself and your other pets, we’ll be looking at how to detect, treat, and prevent kennel cough in cats.

-- 3 Symptoms of Kennel Cough in Cats
+- 1.4 Signs of Kennel Cough in Cats

-- 5 How to Treat Kennel Cough in Cats
+- 1.7 How To Treat Kennel Cough in Cats

-- 7 How to Prevent Kennel Cough in Cats
+- 1.8 How To Prevent Kennel Cough in Cats

-- 8 Should I Vaccinate My Cat Against Kennel Cough?
+- 1.9 Should I Vaccinate Cats for Kennel Cough?

 Hundreds of different bacteria and viruses can cause kennel cough.
 By far the most common culprit is a bacterium called Bordetella bronchiseptica (B. bronchiseptica).